vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We use the Digital Ocean managed Redis database service, this delivers a highly available database backend.

 There is one active Redis database instance (it doesn't have a fun name) with 1 vCPU and 2GB of memory, with a standby instance ready to take over automatically in the event of system failure.
+We use Redis 7.x.

 #### Code Modifications